art-abdulwadud/django-phonelands/README.md

-# Phonelands
+# Creating a fullstack webapp with Django Framework

-A fullstack eCommerce webapp for selling cell phones created using Django framework.
+A guide for creating a fullstack webapp using Django framework and PostreSQL.

 ## Getting Started